tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

 >
 > ML Studio (classic) documentation is being retired and may not be updated in the future.

-The following Azure Machine Learning Studio (classic) REST APIs enable you to create and manage:
+The following ML Studio (classic) REST APIs enable you to create and manage:

-- **Azure Machine Learning Studio (classic) commitment plans and associations**
+- **ML Studio (classic) commitment plans and associations**

-- **Azure Resource Manager based web services** - Azure Machine Learning Studio (classic) enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.
+- **Azure Resource Manager based web services** - ML Studio (classic) enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.
-For an overview of the process, see [Azure Machine Learning Studio (classic) Web Services: Deployment and consumption](/azure/machine-learning/studio/deploy-consume-web-service-guide).
+For an overview of the process, see [ML Studio (classic) Web Services: Deployment and consumption](/azure/machine-learning/classic/deploy-consume-web-service-guide).

 ## REST Operation Groups